Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 8.
 A graduate student group shall not duplicate the function and/or stated purpose of any other graduate student groups recognized by the ASGC.

 Section 10.
-All ASGC recognized groups applying for ASGC funding shall be willing to assume financial responsibility for damage caused by the group to any space or equipment to University facilities, and be willing to accept the Constitution, By-Laws, and decisions made by ASGC.
+All ASGC-recognized groups applying for ASGC funding shall assume financial responsibility for damage caused by the group to any space or equipment to University facilities, and be willing to accept the Constitution, By-Laws, and decisions made by ASGC.

 Section 11.
-Recognized ASGC groups applying for ASGC funding shall provide any information requested with regards to the organization’s sources and uses of funding, be open to all members of the Columbia community regardless of race, ethnicity, national origin, religion, sexual orientation, gender, veteran’s status, or physical ability, and accept all rules mandated by University policy and local, state, and federal law.
+Recognized ASGC groups applying for ASGC funding shall provide any requested information with regards to the organization’s sources and uses of funding, be open to all members of the Columbia community regardless of race, ethnicity, national origin, religion, sexual orientation, gender, veteran’s status, or physical ability, and accept all rules mandated by University policy and/or local, state, and federal law.

 Section 12.
 ASGC recognized student groups applying for ASGC funding shall give appropriate acknowledgement to ASGC as the source of their funding and support in any and all programming and/or promotional material.